Manufacturing Defect: Everything You Need to Know

 How Does a Consumer Prove that a Product Has a Manufacturing Defect?

 When someone sues a company for an injury caused by a consumer product, the plaintiff will need to show how the product was involved in their injury.
 It's quite hard to prove that a product has a manufacturing defect.
 Since the plaintiff is bringing the manufacturing defect case, the plaintiff has the burden of proof.

 One legal doctrine that can help the plaintiff win a case is the malfunction doctrine.
 When presenting the case, the plaintiff must examine the manufacturer's design or marketing standards and connect it to the flaw in the product.
 When this principle is used in a case, the court must find that the circumstances of the incident that caused the injury point to a defective product.
 The plaintiff will have to eliminate other possibilities by producing evidence to that effect, even if the product is damaged or destroyed.

 How Can Manufacturers Fight a Product Liability Case?

 The manufacturer has two primary options to fight the product liability lawsuit in court: the modification defense or the assumption of risk defense.
 When the defendant uses the modification defense, the manufacturer must prove that the product was changed after it was purchased or passed on to a distributor.
 When the defendant uses the assumption of risk defense, the manufacturer must prove that the plaintiff was negligent or knew of the danger of engaging in an activity but proceeded anyway.

 If you need help with a manufacturing defect case, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.